 Photo: Rachell Morillo

 Dessane Lopez Cassell is a New York-based editor, writer, and producer.
-Her work spans film and visual art and their intersections, with a particular interest in documentary, video art, race, and gender.
+Her work spans the intersections of film and visual art, with a particular interest in documentary, artist’s moving image, race, and gender.

-Cassell has also produced and hosted podcasts and radio projects for Microsoft (in collaboration with Listen), Roskilde Festival (Denmark), Bay FM and Creative X (both South Africa).
-She is a former Fulbright fellow, and has received scholarly awards and fellowships from Duke University, the Ford Foundation, CUNY Graduate Center, and Oberlin College.
-She was named a DOC NYC Documentary New Leader in 2022.
+Cassell is a former Fulbright fellow, and has received scholarly awards and fellowships from Duke University, the Ford Foundation, CUNY Graduate Center, and Oberlin College.
+She was named a DOC NYC Documentary New Leader in 2022 and serves as Vice President of the board of The Flaherty.